therealsphinx/support.balsamiq.com/content/sales/evaluate.md

 We're happy to provide you with a trial extension for products we sell directly.
 Just contact our [sales team](mailto:sales@balsamiq.com) and please include details of which product you are evaluating.

-Mockups for Google Drive trial extension requests should be made directly [from the app](https://mockups-gdrive-bmpr.appspot.com/billing).
+Balsamiq for Google Drive trial extension requests should be made directly [from the app](https://mockups-gdrive-bmpr.appspot.com/billing).